volterraedge/terraform-provider-volterra/docs/resources/volterra_advertise_policy.md

 `version` - (Optional) If not provided latest version will be returned. (`Int`).

 ### Secret Info Oneof Wingman Secret Info

  Secret is given as bootstrap secret in F5XC Security Sidecar.

 `name` - (Required) Name of the secret. (`String`).

 ### Tls Certificates Private Key

  TLS Private Key data in unencrypted PEM format including the PEM headers.
 The data may be optionally secured using BlindFold.
 TLS key has to match the accompanying certificate..

 `blindfold_secret_info_internal` - (Optional) Blindfold Secret Internal is used for the putting re-encrypted blindfold secret.
 See [Private Key Blindfold Secret Info Internal ](#private-key-blindfold-secret-info-internal) below for details.(Deprecated)

 `secret_encoding_type` - (Optional) e.g. if a secret is base64 encoded and then put into vault. (`String`).(Deprecated)

-###### One of the arguments from this list "wingman_secret_info, blindfold_secret_info, vault_secret_info, clear_secret_info" must be set
+###### One of the arguments from this list "clear_secret_info, wingman_secret_info, blindfold_secret_info, vault_secret_info" must be set

 `blindfold_secret_info` - (Optional) Blindfold Secret is used for the secrets managed by F5XC Secret Management Service.
 See [Secret Info Oneof Blindfold Secret Info ](#secret-info-oneof-blindfold-secret-info) below for details.

 `clear_secret_info` - (Optional) Clear Secret is used for the secrets that are not encrypted.
 See [Secret Info Oneof Clear Secret Info ](#secret-info-oneof-clear-secret-info) below for details.

 `vault_secret_info` - (Optional) Vault Secret is used for the secrets managed by Hashicorp Vault.
 See [Secret Info Oneof Vault Secret Info ](#secret-info-oneof-vault-secret-info) below for details.(Deprecated)

 `wingman_secret_info` - (Optional) Secret is given as bootstrap secret in F5XC Security Sidecar.
 See [Secret Info Oneof Wingman Secret Info ](#secret-info-oneof-wingman-secret-info) below for details.(Deprecated)

 ### Tls Parameters Common Params

  Common TLS parameters used in both upstream and downstream connections.

 `cipher_suites` - (Optional) will be used. (`String`).